Gertrude Franklin: Early life and education

 Virginia H. Beatty was born in Baltimore, Maryland, September 4, 1858.
-She descended from a wealthy and aristocratic family.
+She descended from a wealthy and distinguished family.
 Her father, John Beatty, of Baltimore was the son of James Beatty, an eminent merchant and millionaire of Baltimore, who held positions of great trust under President James Madison.
 Her mother, Mrs. Elizabeth Jackson Beatty, was the daughter of the Rev. William Jackson, a native of England.
 Among other distinguished ancestors was her great-grandfather, Gunning Bedford Jr., who, for a short time in the Revolutionary War, was aide-de-camp to General George Washington.
 He represented Delaware in the Continental Congress, 1783 to 1786, and was a prominent member of the convention that framed the Constitution of the United States.
 Franklin had at least one sibling, a brother, who became a physician of Philadelphia.

-Franklin's parents removed to Boston when she was four years old.
+Franklin's parents moved to Boston when she was four years old.
 Her early general education was received in public and private schools in that city.
 Her musical education began when she was a young girl, and at the age of thirteen, she gave promise of being a brilliant pianist.
 Her taste, however, was for vocal music rather than instrumental, and, prompted by natural inclination and the possession of a voice of remarkable sweetness and purity, she began to take lessons in singing.

-Aaron Taylor and Emilio Agramonte were her first teachers, and on the advice of the latter, she went to Europe to continue her musical education.
-She went to London and became a pupil of William Shakespeare, and then to Paris for two years, where she became a pupil of Anna de La Grange.
+Aaron Taylor and Emilio Agramonte were her first teachers.
+On the advice of the latter, she went to Europe to continue her musical education.
+She went to London and became a pupil of tenor William Shakespeare, and then to Paris for two years, where she became a pupil of Anna de La Grange.
 She also studied with Professor Joseph-Théodore-Désiré Barbot, of the Conservatoire de Paris.

-Before leaving Paris, Franklin appeared in a concert in the Salle Érard and achieved a flattering success, which was emphasized by immediate offers of concert engagements, and an offer from the Italian opera management for a season of opera.
-But Franklin had made arrangements to go to London to study oratorio and English ballad music under Alberto Randegger, who was so pleased with her voice and method that he besought her to remain and make a career in England.
+Before leaving Paris, Franklin appeared in a concert in the Salle Érard and achieved success, which was emphasized by immediate offers of concert engagements, and an offer from the Italian opera management for a season of opera.
+But Franklin had made arrangements to go to London to study oratorio and English ballad music under Alberto Randegger, who was so pleased with her voice and method that he asked her to remain and make a career in England.
 Eager to return home after her prolonged absence, Franklin declined that, and also an offer from Carl Rosa to join his Carl Rosa Opera Company in England.
 After her return to the U.S., she took an extended course of study under Madame Erminia Rudersdorff for oratorio and the more serious range of classical concert music.